Texiwill/aac-lib/vsm/MacOS.md

 - <a href=https://github.com/Texiwill/aac-lib/tree/master/vsm>LinuxVSM README</a>

 ### Installation
+Follow the normal instructions, there is now nothing specific to MacOS that you must do!

+#### Deprecated
+__Deprecated!
+Use above instructions__

 Tested against MacOS X High Sierra - 10.13.4

 To install vsm.sh on MacOS you need to first install the prerequisites.